-My research integrates the fields of animal behavior, evolutionary biology, ecology, and genetics to understand the evolutionary consequences and molecular mechanisms of animal behavior.
-Use the links above to learn more about me and my research and feel free to get in touch if you’d like to know more.
+Research in the Martin Lab integrates the fields of animal behavior, evolutionary biology, ecology, and genetics to understand the evolutionary consequences and molecular mechanisms of animal behavior.
+Use the links above to learn more about us and our research and feel free to get in touch if you’d like to know more.

 research key words: speciation, sexual selection, natural selection, Etheostoma, mutation-order divergence, host-parasite interactions, behavioral immunity, Drosophila melanogaster, Leptopilina